The Scarlet Letter (Live)

 about

-Singer/songwriter Jon Gorey has performed in bars and cafes all over the world, from Seattle to Stockholm, including packed ... more full-band shows in New York and his hometown of Boston.
-Some say his 2004 anthem ‘The Scarlet Letter,’ which was played on local radio and at Boston-area bars, helped the historically heartbreaking Red Sox win their first World Series title in 86 years. less
+Singer/songwriter Jon Gorey has performed in bars, clubs, and cafes all over the world, from Seattle to Stockholm, including packed full-band shows in New York and his hometown of Boston.
+Some say his 2004 anthem ‘The Scarlet Letter,’ which was played on local radio and at Boston-area bars, helped the historically heartbreaking Red Sox win their first World Series title in 86 years. ... more

 contact / help